 Remember, there may be better and cheaper alternatives to open burning.

-Open burning is defined as "the burning of any matter in such a manner that products of combustion resulting from the burning are emitted directly into the ambient (surrounding outside) air without passing through an adequate stack, duct or chimney."
 Generally, anytime you light a fire outdoors, you are open burning.
-The rules pertaining to open burning are contained in Chapter 33-15-04 of the North Dakota Air Pollution Control Rules (for further information view the Guide to Demolition, Disposal and Open Burning of Houses).
+The rules pertaining to open burning are contained in Chapter 33-15-04 of the North Dakota Air Pollution Control Rules (for further information view Guide to the Demolition, Disposal and Open Burning of Abandoned Houses).

-What is illegal?
-When is open burning permissible?
+What is illegal and when is open burning permissible?